April was a busy month for me! I took trip home to North Carolina, a business trip to Chicago, and spent a week near Oregon’s coast.

 I Spent a Week on Washington’s Coast

 In some of my previous posts, I mentioned that my before works in IT for a company that produces casino games.
 This means he gets to travel a lot for work.
-Sometimes it’s to really cool places but most of the time his work takes him to some pretty mundane places.
+Sometimes it’s to cool places (last year his company sent us to Vegas for two weeks), but most of the time his work takes him to some pretty mundane places.

 His most recent business trip was at a tiny coastal town in the very south of Washington called Tokeland.
 It was a booming tourist destination in the 1930’s but now there is basically nothing besides the casino.
 Since I love the hotel there, I decided to join him – it’s super cozy and has gorgeous ocean-front views.

 The town of Westport is nearby and has some good restaurants but not much else!
 One gem we found was Aloha Alabama, which serves a fusion of Hawaiian and Southern Barbecue.
 Unfortunately, it was too cold to enjoy the beach.
 Hopefully, it will be better when we revisit in the summer!